skoolkid/skoolkit/sphinx/source/commands.rst

 `skool2asm.py` supports many options; run it with no arguments to see a list::

-  usage: skool2asm.py [options] file
+  usage: skool2asm.py [options] FILE

-  Convert a skool file into an ASM file, written to standard output.
+  Convert a skool file into an ASM file and write it to standard output.
 FILE may be a regular file, or '-' for standard input.

   Options:
     -c, --create-labels   Create default labels for unlabelled instructions -d, --crlf            Use CR+LF to end lines
-    -D, --decimal         Write the disassembly in decimal -f N, --fixes N       Apply fixes:
+    -D, --decimal         Write the disassembly in decimal -E ADDR, --end ADDR   Stop converting at this address -f N, --fixes N       Apply fixes:
                             N=0: None (default)
                             N=1: @ofix only